bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

 As we have argued above, unauthenticated encryption[^1] (one in each direction) using HKDF-SHA256.

-\#\*\* Send their 16-byte garbage terminator[^2] followed by a **garbage authentication packet**[^3], an **encrypted packet** (see further) with arbitrary **contents**, and **associated data** equal to the garbage.
+\#\*\* Send their 16-byte garbage terminator.[^2]

 \#\*\* Receive up to 4111 bytes, stopping when encountering the garbage terminator.

-\#\*\* Receive an encrypted packet, verify that it decrypts correctly with associated data set to the garbage received, and then ignore its contents.

-\#\* At this point, both parties have the same keys, and all further communication proceeds in the form of encrypted packets.
-Packets have an **ignore bit**, which makes them **decoy packets** if set.
+\#\* At this point, both parties have the same keys, and all further communication proceeds in the form of **encrypted packets**.

+\#\*\* Encrypted packets have an **ignore bit**, which makes them **decoy packets** if set.
 Decoy packets are to be ignored by the receiver apart from verifying they decrypt correctly.
-Either peer may send such decoy packets at any point after this.
+Either peer may send such decoy packets at any point from here on.
 These form the primary shapability mechanism in the protocol.
 How and when to use them is out of scope for this document.

+\#\*\* For each of the two directions, the first encrypted packet that will be sent in that direction (regardless of it being a decoy packet or not) will make use of the associated authenticated data (AAD) feature of the AEAD to authenticate the garbage that has been sent in that direction.[^3]

 1. The **Version negotiation phase**, where parties negotiate what transport version they will use, as well as data defined by that